Abhishikth-Pammi/Homework-3/Readme.md

+## Police-Thief Game
+- **Logic:** The game starts with two nodes which are farthest away in the graph.
+Those two nodes are assigned as Police and Thief.
+- Both move one step ahead at a time to their children nodes and as the game contiue, if theif get to the node having the valuabe data, the thief wins the game.
+- If the thief node and police node meets, the police wins the game.
+- if either the thief or police has no children nodes, the opposite person wins.
+- **Youtube Link:**
+- blababla

 Before you begin, ensure you have met the following requirements:

 - **Java:** The project typically requires Java.
 You can check if it's installed using: